No matter if moving goods by courier or container – it is always worth knowing the risks involved in transport.

-International Chamber of Commerce (ICC) has introduced Incoterms to help standardize and simplify any international trade interactions involving in trade of goods.
-Today Incoterms 2020 is a set of standard terms used widely in international trade and exchange of goods.
-Learn more about Incoterms on the webpage of International Chamber of Commerce.
+The International Chamber of Commerce (ICC) has introduced Incoterms to help standardize and simplify any international trade interactions involving in trade of goods.
+Today Incoterms 2020 is a set of standard terms used widely in international trade and the exchange of goods.
+Learn more about Incoterms on the webpage of the International Chamber of Commerce.

 When shipping cargo Incoterms rules are there to help and define the rights and responsibilities of the buyer and the seller.
-These rules also help to define who is liable of any loss or damage occurring when the goods are in transit.
+These rules also help to define who is liable for any loss or damage occurring when the goods are in transit.
 Most common incoterms used for international trade:

 Cargo Insurance is there to protect the owner of the goods from financial loss, which may occur due to damaged goods or loss of cargo.
-Cargo insurance for your shipment should be considered when the value of the goods shipped is higher than what carrier’s liability would cover.
+Cargo insurance for your shipment should be considered when the value of the goods shipped is higher than what the carrier’s liability would cover.

 Cargo insurance is there to cover any damages to the shipments.
 This is intended to cover for example any scratched or dented items but also water damage.

-When negotiating insurance policy, you can also opt to insure potential loss of profit, which may occur due to an insurance event.
+When negotiating an insurance policy, you can also opt to insure potential loss of profit, which may occur due to an insurance event.

-Insurance is only able to cover the damages if it can be proven that shipper has packed the goods sufficiently and with suitable packaging.
-If shipper hands the shipment over to the carrier without sufficient and secure packaging or with visible damage, it will be recorded by the carrier.
-However, if consignee discovers any visual damage upon handover at delivery place, the consignee will have to mark that down on the delivery receipt, as this will serve as evidence that the damage occurred while shipment was in transit.
+Insurance is only able to cover the damages if it can be proven that the shipper has packed the goods sufficiently and with suitable packaging.
+If the shipper hands the shipment over to the carrier without sufficient and secure packaging or with visible damage, it will be recorded by the carrier.
+However, if the consignee discovers any visual damage upon handover at the delivery place, the consignee will have to mark that down on the delivery receipt, as this will serve as evidence that the damage occurred while the shipment was in transit.

 Below you can find the most common risks and measures which may affect your consignment when transporting.

-If the shipper has handed the consignment over to the carrier with proper packaging and without any damage, yet damage has been discovered by the consignee while receiving the shipment, the damage is covered by freight insurance.
+If the shipper has handed the consignment over to the carrier with proper packaging and without any damage, yet the damage has been discovered by the consignee while receiving the shipment, the damage is covered by freight insurance.

 In order to declare lost goods stolen, the theft must be demonstrable.
 In a case when upon receipt of goods it is discovered that some or all goods are missing, it needs to be noted on the transport documentation to prove that goods were lost while in the possession of the carrier.
-The burden of proving a theft lies on the party which was in possession of the shipment when theft occurred.
+The burden of proving a theft lies on the party which was in possession of the shipment when the theft occurred.
 If theft cannot be proven, for example with CCTV recordings or otherwise, it will be treated as a loss.

 Although your goods can be delivered without any loss or damage, it can be the case where a delayed delivery leads to consequential damage or financial loss.
-Usually, transit time is guaranteed only when using a premium service with dedicated and guaranteed schedule.
-This means that in most cases transit time is not guaranteed, which results in carriers or forwarders not accepting any liability in case of a damage created by a delay.
-However, in some cases it is possible to insure yourself against potential consequential damage or special damage, to protect your finances and potential loss of profit.
+Usually, transit time is guaranteed only when using a premium service with a dedicated and guaranteed schedule.
+This means that in most cases transit time is not guaranteed, which results in carriers or forwarders not accepting any liability in case of damage created by a delay.
+However, in some cases, it is possible to insure yourself against potential consequential damage or special damage, to protect your finances and potential loss of profit.

 If your shipment has cargo insurance, you would file a claim with your insurer after you have held your carrier of freight forwarder liable.
-If the claim has been approved, your insurer will reimburse you according to the insurance policy and insurer in turn will request the carrier or freight forwarder to pay out according to their liability regulated by applicable regulations.
+If the claim has been approved, your insurer will reimburse you according to the insurance policy and the insurer in turn will request the carrier or freight forwarder to pay out according to their liability regulated by applicable regulations.